LeooNguyen118/maho_tan_ResDownloader/README.md

 ## In case you are stuck at step 3
 The only way to exit is closing it by **Task Manager**, be sure to extract latest.zip because it contains "local_res" and "hotupdate" folder

+## In case the release doesn't work
+Clone and build the app by yourself